 “You know, I think you’ve just internalized the abuse.”

 I know.
 I used to be one of those well-meaning, white, social worker types.
-I’m still white and well meaning, cis gender and a social worker in my alternate reality.
-But, I have long since had a paradigm shift of epic proportion when it comes to kink, sex, sex work, and all that jazz.
+I’m still white and well-meaning, cisgender and a social worker in my alternate reality.
+But, I have long since had a paradigm shift of epic proportions when it comes to kink, sex, sex work, and all that jazz.

 Now, here’s a dialectic that is going to blow your mind:

 have a perfectly healthy, non-abuse related, daddy kink.

 It’s possible.
 I should know.
 I have a wicked daddy kink that never fails to make me tingly.
 I am also an incest survivor.
 Now, I went to grad school, I know that anecdotal information is not proof.
 I did a Google Scholar search for empirical research and found zero scholarly articles on “daddy kink and sexual abuse.”
 Surprise, surprise.
 If you know of research, please email me.

 So, here’s what I know from my personal experience: I did not disclose the abuse that occurred within my family of origin until I was 34 years old.
 It took almost a decade of therapy to find peace with my history and develop healthy coping mechanisms to confront the PTSD, depression, and anxiety that resulted from the abuse I experienced.

 You can probably guess that sexuality and sexual expression were challenging waters for me to navigate.
 Before treatment, I was shy during sex and found it emotionally painful to talk about what I wanted and how I wanted it.
 Most of the time sex was okay, but even if it didn’t feel good or I didn’t orgasm, I didn’t say anything.
 I didn’t know how to talk about pleasure.